-If you are using run flat tyres on your vehicle and get a puncture, the tyre is protected and resists the effects of deflation.
+If you’re using run-flat tyres on your vehicle and get a puncture, the tyre is protected and resists the effects of deflation.
 This means that your vehicle will be able to be driven at reduced speeds to ensure you get home safe.

-If you are interested in purchasing or finding out more about run flat tyres, please enter your vehicle registration to we can help you find the perfect tyre for your vehicle.
+If you are interested in purchasing or finding out more about run flat tyres, please enter your vehicle registration so we can help you find the perfect tyre for your vehicle.
 If you do not know your vehicle registration number, please enter your tyre size.

 Use the filtering within the search results to search specifically for run flat tyres - make sure you also keep a look out for the ‘RF’ symbol within the search results.

 A vehicle is usually supported by the air in its tyres, and once there is a puncture, they collapse.
 The unique construction of run flat tyres reduces the potential dangers of a tyre blow-out.
 They have tough rubber inserts which temporarily hold up the weight of the vehicle after a puncture.
 This allows drivers additional time – dependent on driving speed, vehicle load and driving conditions – to get to their nearest tyre-fitter.

 The materials used to manufacture run flats are similar to conventional tyres, and so wear rates should be comparable.
 Keeping the correct air pressure in your tyres is the best way to ensure a longer life.

 Run flat tyres are slightly more rigid in comparison to conventional tyres, and the service centre may have to use a tyre pressure monitoring system to ensure smooth running once the tyres are fitted onto your car.